Welcome to the Northumbrian Jacobites Website

 The website www.northumbrianjacobites.org.uk carries information about the Society.

 Applications to become Members of the Society are welcomed from all those who share an interest in this important aspect of Northumbrian history.
-The annual subscription is £10 for individuals, £14 for joint (2 Members at the same address) and £15 for Institutional Members.
+The annual subscription is £15 for individuals, £ 25 for joint (2 Members at the same address) and £25 for Institutional Members.
+Please see 'Join us' section for joining form.